-The USDA Guaranteed Home Loan Program (the official name!) is geared to low to medium income households, as mentioned previously in this article.
-What that means for the consumer is that USDA places an income cap by county that households may not exceed to be eligible for this loan type.
+The USDA Guaranteed Home Loan Program (the official name!) is geared toward low to medium-income households, as mentioned previously in this article.
+What that means for the consumer is that USDA places an income cap by the county that households may not exceed to be eligible for this loan type.
 Each county has its own cap, and our Loan Officers can provide this information to any applicant interested in a USDA loan.
 Unfortunately, there are times we must advise a borrower that they make too much money for this program.

 The final detail for USDA loans that consumers should be aware of is the “conventional test” that is part of USDA guidelines.
 The conventional test is a list of parameters a consumer’s application must be reviewed for and tests their qualifications to determine if they could qualify for a conventional loan.
 If the borrower has the following, USDA will not allow them to obtain a USDA Loan:

-- If the applicant’s debt to income ratios do not exceed 28% for housing ratio and 36% for total debt ratio when applying the 20% down payment.
+- If the applicant’s debt-to-income ratios do not exceed 28% for the housing ratio and 36% for the total debt ratio when applying the 20% down payment.

-If any of these qualifications for the conventional test can be eliminated then the applicant does not meet the requirements to obtain a traditional conventional loan and may proceed to apply for a USDA home loan.
+If any of these qualifications for the conventional test can be eliminated, the applicant does not meet the requirements to obtain a traditional conventional loan and may proceed to apply for a USDA home loan.

-We encourage potential borrowers to apply using our smart phone app or online first.
-This gives our Loan Officers the details they need to confidently advise on a borrower’s options and loan types.
-As much as we love the USDA program and all it’s great perks, we know that mortgage loans are not a one size fits all.
+We encourage potential borrowers to apply using our smartphone app or online first.
+This gives our Loan Officers the details they need to advise on a borrower’s options and loan types confidently.
+As much as we love the USDA program and all its great perks, we know that mortgage loans are not a one size fits all.
 Our goal is to assist borrowers in finding the loan that works best for their situation and family.
-Let us help you know what you can afford, how to navigate the process and provide you with honest answers to all your questions.
+Let us help you know what you can afford, how to navigate the process, and provide you with honest answers to all your questions.
 We want to be your Mortgage Lender!